Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Results

-We rely on the OpenAlex database, which records the OA status of over 250 million articles, to examine the disparities in geographic and institutional distribution of citations between OA and paywalled papers.
+We rely on the OpenAlex database, which records the OA status of over 250 million articles, to examine the disparities in geographic and institutional distribution of citations between OA and paywalled papers~\cite{priem2022openalex}.
 As expected, countries in the Global South are less likely to reference a paywalled article compared to those in the Global North (Figure~\ref{fig:OA}A).
 On average, 61\% of references from the Global South are made to paywalled articles, compared to 66\% for Global North countries (Figure~\ref{fig:OA}B; $t_220 = 4.33$, $p < 0.001$, Cohen's $d = 0.64$).
 This gap is the biggest in several regions that severely undercite paywalled articles, including Central Asia, Sub-Saharan Africa, Latin America and the Caribbean, and Southeast Asia (Figure~\ref{fig:OA}A and Supplementary Figure~1).
+The disparity narrows when restricting the analysis to references to papers published in Q1 journals only ($t_220 = 2.63$, $p = 0.009$, Cohen's $d = 0.40$), and further narrows when focusing on references to papers published in three premier publication venues \textit{Nature}, \textit{Science}, and \textit{Proceedings of the National Academy of Sciences} (Supplementary Figure~2; $t_219 = 1.37$, $p = 0.171$, Cohen's $d = 0.21$)~\cite{park2023papers}. {Note that OA operates under several categories, including diamond, gold, green, bronze, and hybrid~\cite{openalex_oa}.
+Further analysis shows that all OA types are associated with a higher likelihood of receiving citations from Global South publications (Supplementary Table~7).}